jeffpar/pcjs.v1/tests/pc/trace/README.md

 Overview
 ---

+WARNING: This utility is obsolete.
+It has been superseded by [test386](/tests/pc/80386/), which, going forward, serves as our new model for instruction-level testing.
+As a result, the **traceLog()** functionality mentioned below has been removed from the PCjs source code (but you can always dig it back up if you really want it).

+---

 TRACE.COM takes an instruction log, as recorded by the PCjs Debugger's traceLog() function, and "plays" the instructions back on another machine DOS-compatible 8086 machine, verifying that: